 Customs and Border Patrol Cannot Use Funds to Stop Personal Imports Carried by Patients

-For several years, a provision has usually been included in Homeland Security appropriations bills that prohibit funds from going toward preventing individuals from importing medicine for personal use.
+For several years, a provision has usually been included in Homeland Security appropriations bills that prohibit funds from going toward preventing individuals from importing medicine for personal use from Canada that they physically carry themselves.
+In this case, Congress explicitly cuts funding to stop enforcement action to prevent personal drug importation.

 The imports must be FDA-approved drugs: those would include medications made in the U.S. and those made in foreign manufacturing plants registered with FDA, which are also sold in the U.S. However, many generic drugs and foreign versions of FDA-approved drugs would not technically be allowed under this policy.

-This is yet another example of Congress siding with patients on personal importation.
+This is yet another clear example of Congress siding with patients on illegal personal importation.

 No one has ever been prosecuted for importing small quantities of prescription medicine for their own use.
 However, the statute covering illegal drug importation includes fines and jail time.
 For importing a misbranded drug, the penalty is up to one year in jail and a $1000 fine [21 U.S. Code § 333 a1].